-All entering Augusta University students must provide the Augusta University Student Health Service with sufficient evidence that they are fully immunized or have proof of immunity with serological titer against mumps, rubella (German measles), rubeola (red measles), polio, tetanus, diphtheria, hepatitis B, varicella (chicken pox) and any other medical condition authorized by Augusta University and/or the University System of Georgia.
+All entering Augusta University students must provide the Augusta University Student Health Service with sufficient evidence that they are fully immunized or have proof of immunity with serological titer against mumps, rubella (German measles), rubeola (red measles), polio, tetanus, diphtheria, hepatitis B, and varicella (chicken pox).
+Students are also required to have had a tuberculin test (PPD) within three months prior to first enrollment at Augusta University and annually thereafter.
 An immunization card can be obtained at Student Health that will serve as official documentation that the student is fully immunized.
 Vaccination against hepatitis A and meningococcus is not required for enrollment but is strongly recommended before beginning clinical education experiences.